 The roast duck is renowned for its bright color, crispy skin and the tender and juicy meat.
 Have a roast duck meal is somehow, becoming a highly recommended thing to do for those first-time consumers during their Beijing tour.

 Originally a dish reserved for the emperors table, with the passing of time, Beijing roasted duck entered into the international cuisine, its unique and delicious taste favored by foreign tourists as well as by Chinese people.

 Shaolin Kungfu Show performed in Red Theatre every day will be a breathtaking experience and unforgettable memory of you Beijing tour.
 Shaolin Kungfu with its international fame will be performed by many artistes here to tell you what is the strong spirit melted in Chinese souls.

 Kung Fu is a commonly used term for all the martial arts styles in China.
 Perhaps more than any other practitioner, Bruce Lee opened the eyes of the Western world to the fascinating practices of Chinese martial arts, now the worldwide followers of the various related disciplines number in the millions.

-ADD: Qianmen Hotel, 175 Yong'an Lu, Xuanwu District
+Address: Qianmen Hotel, 175 Yong'an Lu, Xuanwu District, Beijing

 Duration: 1.5 hours (daily 19:30)